Ocwen Frequently Asked Questions (FAQs)

 We believe that Ocwen violated federal and state laws against unfair and deceptive practices.
 Ocwen’s unlawful conduct hurt consumers who have had home loans serviced by Ocwen, Litton, and Homeward.
 For example, Ocwen made consumers pay improper fees and charges, caused unreasonable delays and expenses when consumers asked for help to avoid foreclosure, and wrongly refused to give consumers loan modifications that could have helped those consumers stay in their homes.

 Yes.
-The settlement administrator will mail Notice Letters and Claim Forms to borrowers who lost their home due to foreclosure between January 1, 2009 and December 31, 2012 if their loans were serviced by Ocwen, Homeward, or Litton and if they meet other criteria.
+The settlement administrator has already contacted all foreclosure victims who are eligible for payments under this settlement.
+Borrowers who lost their home due to foreclosure between January 1, 2009 and December 31, 2012, whose loans were serviced by Ocwen, Homeward, or Litton, and who met other criteria were sent a Notice Letter and Claim Form by the settlement administrator.
 The settlement administrator is Rust Consulting.
-You may contact Rust by e-mail at firstname.lastname@example.org.
-Borrowers who receive payments will not have to release any legal claims and will be free to file their own lawsuits in court.
+You may contact Rust by e-mail email@example.com.
+Borrowers who received payments do not have to release any legal claims and are free to file their own lawsuits in court.

 Ocwen has already begun the foreclosure process on my home.
 Will the settlement stop the foreclosure?